 Get yer Pad Thai mise en place!
 This will keep you organized / set you free.

 Wash the mung bean sprouts and chives, and roughly chop the chives about 1-2 inches long.
 Chop up the garlic, slice the tofu, and lightly crush or cut up the roasted peanuts.

 On to the Pad Thai sauce!
 For this recipe I’m going with palm sugar.
 Chop off a block large enough for your recipe.
 I use a kitchen scale to measure the weight since it’s tough to do it any other way.
 Chop this fairly small so it dissolves faster.
 It kind of irks me to cut this since it tough.
 It’s like grinding sandpaper on the edge of my knife.

 Palm sugar is pretty cheap, but if you don’t have an Asian market around it may be tougher to find.
 A few cooks online suggest you can swap this out with brown sugar, but I have not tried that.

-For the pulp, I used a 16oz. block.
+For the tamarind paste, I used a 16oz. block.
 Soak that in 16oz. of water for about 15 minutes, then mash with your hands or put through a sieve to remove the shells and veins.

 - 1/8 cup oil

 - 8 oz. dry rice noodle 2-4mm wide